Generalized Persistence Algorithm for Decomposing Multi-parameter Persistence Modules: Computing decomposition

-Assume that $\A_{<t}$ is totally diagonalized.
-As stated in Remark~\ref{rmk:cross_term}, we update the blocks in {\bf [Block update]} according to the proof of Proposition~\ref{prop:incremental_diagonalization} and thus ensuring that $\A_{\leq t}$ remains totally diagonalized.
-This in turn requires that the entries on the current column $c_t$ by {\sc{BlockReduce}} are updated correctly without changing the matrix $\A_{<t}$.
-This is guaranteed by Proposition~\ref{prop:alg_block_reduce_correctness} \end{proof}

 \textbf{Time complexity}.
-First we analyze the time complexity of {\sc TotDiagonalize} assuming that the input matrix has size $O(s)\times O(s)$.
-For each of $O(s)$ columns, we attempt to zero out every sub-column with row indices coinciding with each block $B$ of the previously determined $O(s)$ blocks.
-Let $B$ has $s_B$ rows.
-Then, the block $T$ in step 5 has $s_B$ rows and $O(s)$ columns.
+First we analyze the time complexity of {\sc TotDiagonalize} assuming that the input matrix has size $\ell\times m$.
+Clearly, $\max\{\ell,m\}=O(N)$ where $N$ is the total number of generators and relations.
+For each of $O(N)$ columns, we attempt to zero out every sub-column with row indices coinciding with each block $B$ of the previously determined $O(N)$ blocks.
+Let $B$ has $N_B$ rows.
+Then, the block $T$ in step 5 has $N_B$ rows and $O(N)$ columns.

-To zero-out a sub-column, we create a source matrix out of $T$ which has size $O(ss_B)\times O(s^2)$ because each of $O({s\choose 2})$ possible operations is converted to a column of size $O(ss_B)$ in the source matrix.
-The source matrix $\BS$ with the target vector $c$ can be reduced with an efficient algorithm~\cite{BH74,IMH82} in $O(a+s^2(ss_B)^{\omega-1})$ time where $a$ is the total number of nonzero elements in $[\BS|c]$ and $\omega< 2.373$ is the exponent for matrix multiplication.
-We have $a=O(ss_B\cdot s^2)=O(s^3s_B)$.
-Therefore, for each block $B$ we spend $O(s^3s_B + s^2(ss_B)^{\omega -1})$ time in step 6.
-Then, observing $\sum_{B\in\B}s_B=s$, for each column we spend a total time of
+To zero-out a sub-column, we create a source matrix out of $T$ which has size $O(NN_B)\times O(N^2)$ because each of $O({N\choose 2})$ possible operations is converted to a column of size $O(NN_B)$ in the source matrix.
+The source matrix $\BS$ with the target vector $c$ can be reduced with an efficient algorithm~\cite{BH74,IMH82} in $O(a+N^2(NN_B)^{\omega-1})$ time where $a$ is the total number of nonzero elements in $[\BS|c]$ and $\omega\in[2, 2.373)$ is the exponent for matrix multiplication.
+We have $a=O(NN_B\cdot N^2)=O(N^3N_B)$.
+Therefore, for each block $B$ we spend $O(N^3N_B + N^2(NN_B)^{\omega -1})$ time in step 6.
+Then, observing $\sum_{B\in\B}N_B=N$, for each column we spend a total time of

-Therefore, counting for all of the $O(s)$ columns, the total time for decomposition takes $O(s^{2\omega+1})$ time.
+Therefore, counting for all of the $O(N)$ columns, the total time for decomposition takes $O(N^{2\omega+1})$ time.